Search Wisconsin State Records Online (Free)

 • Statewide or countywide search

-What’s the Fastest Way to Check if Someone is Married or Divorced Free in Wisconsin?
+What’s the Fastest Way To Check if Someone is Married or Divorced in Wisconsin?

 Marriage records in Wisconsin reconsidered public records, making it easy for anyone to find a marriage certificate.
 However, obtaining certified copies is limited to legally permitted individuals (the couple who was married, immediate family members, or legal representatives).
 If a record is not publicly accessible to everyone, searches can use third party sites to obtain information that the state can’t provide.